 No matter how your injury occurred, or who you believe was responsible, call the Chisholm Chisholm & Kilpatrick LTD team for a free case evaluation.
 We will determine if we are able to assist.

 Chisholm Chisholm & Kilpatrick LTD Fights For the Damages You Deserve

 Your personal injury claim could be worth a substantial sum.
-But if you deal directly with the insurance company or accept its first offer without first consulting with a lawyer, you could be foregoing part of the amount to which you are rightfully entitled.
+But if you deal directly with the insurance company or accept its first offer without first consulting with an injury lawyer in RI, you could be foregoing part of the amount to which you are rightfully entitled.

 Insurance companies almost never initially offer all compensation that an injury victim is eligible to receive.
 Instead, they put forth an offer they think you will accept, and because many victims are not aware of all the different damages they deserve, many of them just accept.